LuxantSolutions/aws-java-simpleapi/README.md

 ```

-Anything older may work, but no guarantees.
+Anything different may work, but no guarantees.
 Java 8 will not work, 19 does not with Gradle.

 ### Building and Testing